Aniline: Synthetic dye industry

 In 1856, while trying to synthesise quinine, von Hofmann's student William Henry Perkin discovered mauveine.
 Mauveine quickly became a commercial dye.
 Other synthetic dyes followed, such as fuchsin, safranin, and induline.
-At the time of mauveine's discovery, aniline was expensive.
-Soon thereafter, applying a method reported in 1854 by Antoine Béchamp, it was prepared "by the ton".
+At the time of mauveine's discovery, aniline samples were heavily contaminated with toluidines, which complicated the color and reproducibility of the production (also of fushsin).
+The aniline could be prepared "by the ton" using the Béchamp method.
 The Béchamp reduction enabled the evolution of a massive dye industry in Germany.
 Today, the name of BASF, originally Badische Anilin- und Soda-Fabrik (English: Baden Aniline and Soda Factory), now the largest chemical supplier, echoes the legacy of the synthetic dye industry, built via aniline dyes and extended via the related azo dyes.
 The first azo dye was aniline yellow.

 Developments in medicine

 In the late 19th century, derivatives of aniline such as acetanilide and phenacetin emerged as analgesic drugs, with their cardiac-suppressive side effects often countered with caffeine.
-Also in the late 19th century, Ehrlich found that the aniline dye methylene blue works as an antimalarial drug.
+Also in the late 19th century, Paul Ehrlich found that the aniline dye methylene blue works as an antimalarial drug.
 He hypothesized that dyes that selectively stain pathogens over tissue would prefentially harm pathogens, leading to his "magic bullet" concept.

-During the first decade of the 20th century, while trying to modify synthetic dyes to treat African sleeping sickness, Paul Ehrlich – who had coined the term chemotherapy for his 'magic bullet' approach to medicine – failed and switched to modifying Béchamp's atoxyl, the first organic arsenical drug, and serendipitously obtained a treatment for syphilis – salvarsan – the first successful chemotherapy agent.
+During the first decade of the 20th century, while trying to modify synthetic dyes to treat African sleeping sickness, Ehrlich – who had coined the term chemotherapy for his 'magic bullet' approach to medicine – failed and switched to modifying Béchamp's atoxyl, the first organic arsenical drug, and serendipitously obtained a treatment for syphilis – salvarsan – the first successful chemotherapy agent.
 Salvarsan's targeted microorganism, not yet recognized as a bacterium, was still thought to be a parasite, and medical bacteriologists, believing that bacteria were not susceptible to the chemotherapeutic approach, overlooked Alexander Fleming's report in 1928 on the effects of penicillin.

 In 1932, Bayer sought medical applications of its dyes.
 Gerhard Domagk identified as an antibacterial a red azo dye, introduced in 1935 as the first antibacterial drug, prontosil, soon found at Pasteur Institute to be a prodrug degraded in vivo into sulfanilamide – a colorless intermediate for many, highly colorfast azo dyes – already with an expired patent, synthesized in 1908 in Vienna by the researcher Paul Gelmo for his doctoral research.
 By the 1940s, over 500 related sulfa drugs were produced.
 Medications in high demand during World War II (1939–45), these first miracle drugs, chemotherapy of wide effectiveness, propelled the American pharmaceutics industry.
 In 1939, at Oxford University, seeking an alternative to sulfa drugs, Howard Florey developed Fleming's penicillin into the first systemic antibiotic drug, penicillin G. (Gramicidin, developed by René Dubos at Rockefeller Institute in 1939, was the first antibiotic, yet its toxicity restricted it to topical use.)
 After World War II, Cornelius P. Rhoads introduced the chemotherapeutic approach to cancer treatment.